rightjs/rightjs-docs/docs/en/tutorials/functional-programming.md

       console.log(this.firstName + " " + this.lastName);
     };

-Note, that the function refers to `this` as it was a part any of those objects.
-In JavaScript you can call this `log_name` function in the context of  any of those objects, like that
+Note, that the function refers to `this` as it was an actual part of any of those objects.
+Then in JavaScript you can call this `log_name` function in the context of  any of those objects, like that

     log_name.call(karl); // -> 'Karl Marx'
     log_name.call(bill); // -> 'Bill Gates'